ElektraInitiative/libelektra/src/plugins/crypto/README.md

 ## Configuration ##

-The following key must be set to `"true"` within the plugin configuration, if the plugin should shut down the crypto library:
+The following key must be set to `"1"` within the plugin configuration, if the plugin should shut down the crypto library:

 	/crypto/shutdown